 But that's just it, the incline really got me.
 This being my third downhill marathon, also turned out to be the hardest.
 The first 8 miles were somewhat strong, but by mile 9 my IT bands were on fire.
 Quads not so bad, but those tendons were screaming.
 At mile 13 I was stretching and even massaging my sides, this had now turned into a 'let's manage this' run.
 The dream of a BQ was once again gone.
 The thunderstorms started at mile 19-23, and I started to have a conversation with a past Boston marathoner and she put things into perspective.
 We even made jokes at our casual pace while dripping wet.
 And I needed that for my own attitude.
 The following day I woke up with one of the worst muscle tears I've ever had, which made the rest of my time in Utah a real challenge.
 Between the funk of defeat and the jarring pain in my leg, my outlook wasn't the best.
 Even as I type this I'm perplexed by this run.
 On one hand I was ready to throw in the towel and declare that maybe Boston was beyond my scope, but on the other when I suffer set backs it only makes me want to keep pushing.
 It's like the universe asks me 'How bad to you want this.'
 I'm still wounded, but I still want this really bad.
 So the mission continues.
 It seems I'm starting 2021 on a happy note.
 On 4/03 I ran the Carmel marathon and somehow pulled off a PR of 3:37:16...
 I was not expecting that at all, in fact shocked at the finish line by the results.
 Then what did I do?
 I went to Boston for a visit and an 8.52 mile run (pic below) before heading off to New Hampshire for The Cheap Marathon on 4/11.
 No joke, it was only $35, and I earning a nifty ribbon!

 What was great about this was I was able to run a really consistent marathon, an even pace and non-stop.
 So now I set my sites on all things Utah and that marathon in September.
-I'm finally feeling like a BQ is possible and will happen there.
-Last run of the year, just 6.07 miles and ended the year at 1251 miles.
-A new record yes, but short of my goal.
-I lost about 200 miles this year to injuries with my IT band and various nerves.
-If I ran in a straight line from my house per the map in any direction, I'd hit the edge of the circle.
+I'm finally feeling like a BQ is possible and will happen there. |

 Categories |